 Changes to our standards

-At the start of the pandemic, we introduced emergency education standards to enable our approved education institutions (AEIs) and their practice learning partners to support students throughout the emergency period.
+At the start of the pandemic, we introduced emergency education standards to allow more flexibility in programme delivery.

-Find out more about recovery and emergency programme standards.
+Find out more about our emergency and recovery programme standards.

 What this means for students